Recent improvements and issue resolutions in Storytell

 Technical details:

 The authorization logic now verifies that for each thread returned, the user’s access based on Collection membership is current.
-The query was updated to join the threads with the current accessible Collections list fromget_user_accessible_collections
+The query was updated to join the threads with the current accessible Collections list from get_user_accessible_collections

 .